top of page

 Marci volunteered as an adoption counselor and foster for the Spokane County Regional Animal Protection Service (SCRAPS) for many years.
 She walked dogs, socialized cats, assisted with adoptions, fostered over 100 cats and kittens, and a few puppies too.
 She has always had a passion for animals and their well-being.

-Marci enjoys spending time with her husband, mom, daughter, son-in-law, and grandkids as well as her local extended family.
+She enjoys spending time with her husband, mom, daughter, son-in-law, and grandkids as well as her local extended family.
 She loves snuggling and playing with her two spoiled beagles, Huckleberry (Huck) and Annabel (Annie) as well as her three sweet “foster failure” kitties, Paisley, June Bug, and Pixie.

 Vice President

 Kelly is a Registered Nurse with a specialty in the Operating Room.
-She has a Bachelor Degree in Healthcare Management.
+She earned a Bachelor of Science in Healthcare Management.
+She has been a traveling nurse and has worked in 7 states.

 Janet Ferrell